 Successful Conversion of Partnership Firm into LLP

 However, any approvals/permit/license that is issued under any law to the Partnership Firm will not be automatically transferred to the Limited Liability Partnership.
 Therefore, fresh licenses or any registrations may be required.
-This aspect of conversion of a Partnership into LLP must be well considered before the conversion process.
+This aspect of the conversion of a Partnership into an LLP must be well considered before the conversion process.